-Projects that do not meet the threshold criteria, as evidenced by a fully completed application with accompanying attachments, will not be rated and ranked during competitive rounds, and will not be eligible.
-Projects applying for non-competitive 4% Tax Credits: with no additional DHCD gap financing must also meet threshold criteria.
-In addition, all\projects must fully comply with all requirements in IRC Section 42-, and all 4% Tax Credit projects must follow DCHFA's Mortgage Revenue Bond Program (MMRB) guidelines.
+Projects that do not meet the threshold criteria, as evidenced by a fully completed application with accompanying attachments, will not be rated and ranked during competitive rounds.
+Projects applying for non-competitive 4% Tax Credits with no additional DHCD gap financing must also meet threshold criteria.
+In addition, all projects must fully comply with all requirements in IRC Section 42, and all 4% Tax Credit projects must follow DCHFA's Mortgage Revenue Bond Program (MMRB) guidelines.
 For more information on MMRB guidelines visit www.dchfa.org.